cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/framework-exten/middleware.md

 The provided example is for illustrative purposes, and it is indeed important to exercise caution when implementing such logging practices in a production environment.
 Logging every request and response indiscriminately can indeed have performance implications, especially when dealing with large response bodies.

 ### Precautions
-If RPCInfo is used in custom middleware, be aware that RPCInfo will be recycled after the rpc ends, so if you use goroutine operation RPCInfo in middleware, there will be issues .
+1. If RPCInfo is used in custom middleware, be aware that RPCInfo will be recycled after the rpc ends, so if you use goroutine operation RPCInfo in middleware, there will be issues .
 Please avoid such operations .
+2. Middleware is a chained call, if you use `result.
+SetSuccess()` or some other way to modify the response in any middleware, the upstream middlewares will receive the modified response.

 ### gRPC Middleware
 As we all know, in addition to Thrift, Kitex also supports the protobuf and gRPC encoding/decoding protocols.
 In the case of protobuf, it refers to using protobuf exclusively to define the payload format, and the service definition only includes unary methods.
 However, if streaming methods are introduced, Kitex will use the gRPC protocol for encoding/decoding and communication.